-KAGE COACH is a program run by KAGE Co-creative Directors Kate Denborough and Gerard Van Dyck with support from KAGE's General Manager and Producer, Simone Schinkel.
-The program was initiated as part of the Company's residency at the Melbourne Arts Centre in 2009 and has since grown to now include secondment opportunities, traineeships, classes, workshops and volunteer positions.
+KAGE COACH is a program run by KAGE's Artistic Director Kate Denborough and Creative Director Gerard Van Dyck.
+The program was initiated as part of the Company's residency at Arts Centre Melbourne in 2009 and has since grown to now include secondment opportunities, traineeships, work experience, classes, workshops and volunteer positions.

 Past participants comments